grantj-re3/BadLieGolf/Links_CourseManagement.md

       * Work your way back from the green and think about how to get to your favorite yardage and what angle you’d like to play the next shot from.
    1. Know the holes where a bogey is an acceptable score
    1. Know when to take your medicine
-   1. Improve your golf iq
+   1. Improve your golf IQ
    1. Score your rounds by factors such as your course strategy for golf